-(In millions) March 31, 2017 Septe ember 30, 2016 Cash and cash equivalents \$ 79.6 \$ 36.5
+(In millions) June 30, 2017 September 30, 2016 Cash and cash equivalents \$ 89.3 \$ 36.5

-In accordance with the Separation and Distribution Agreement, we will transfer all cash and cash equivalents in excess of \$5 million to Varian, other than any cash and cash equivalents held by MeVis and any Varex entities in order to complete the transfer of certain assets and subsidiaries from Varian.
-The excess cash and cash equivalents plus remaining payments to complete the transfer is approximately \$45.1 million and will occur subsequent to March 31, 2017.
+In accordance with the Separation and Distribution Agreement, we transferred \$27.1 million during the three months ended June 30, 2017, which represented all cash and cash equivalents in excess of \$5 million to Varian, other than any cash and cash equivalents held by MeVis and any Varex entities in order to complete the transfer of certain assets and subsidiaries from Varian.
+Funds held to complete these asset and subsidiary transfers was approximately \$18.6 million as of June 30, 2017.

-Subsequent to period end and in connection with the acquisition of PKI Imaging, we entered into a new secured Revolving Credit Facility in an aggregate principal amount of up to \$200 million with a five-year term, and a secured Term Facility in an aggregate principal amount of \$400 million.
+On May 1, 2017 and in connection with the acquisition of PKI Imaging, we entered into a new secured Revolving Credit Facility in an aggregate principal amount of up to \$200 million with a five-year term, and a secured Term Facility in an aggregate principal amount of \$400 million.
 The Term Facility will be repaid over five years, with 5.0% payable in quarterly installments during each of the first two years of the term thereof, 7.5% payable in quarterly installments during the third and fourth years of the term thereof, and 10% payable in quarterly installments in the fifth year of the term thereof, with the remaining amount due at maturity.
 We used the net proceeds from the Term Facility, and the net proceeds from approximately \$97 million drawn on the Revolving Credit Facility, to pay the approximately \$276 million purchase price for the acquisition of PKI Imaging, plus related credit facility fees, and to repay all of our obligations under the Previous Credit Agreement.
-Refer to Note 11 "Borrowings" for more information.
+Refer to Note 12 "Borrowings" for more information.